skramm/jautocorrect/README.md

 ### Why bash ???

 At one point I felt that my bash skills were too rusty.
-But, agree, pretty slow...
+Kinda slow, indeed, but given the context, that shouldn't be a problem.

 ### Could this be usable with other languages?